Benorli/Ben-orli/content/projects/edplace/index.md

 ### A Starting Target

-This problem reminded me of [a paper I had read (Wilson et al, 2019)](https://www.nature.com/articles/s41467-019-12552-4).
+This problem reminded me of [a paper I had read (Wilson et al. 2019)](https://www.nature.com/articles/s41467-019-12552-4).
 They observe that the optimal accuracy of optimal training is about 85 %.
 The paper uses artificial neural networks, but does provide references to human and animal learning.
 In figure 5, they relate this to the model of flow – a well known concept in popular culture.
 I recreated a schematic here:

 ![Flow](./flow_schema_transparent.png)